 How it started

 Wilhelm Stenhammar had created a position in the Gothenburg music scene through his work with the orchestra for a number of years.
-On December 8, 1917 debuted the chorus in Beethoven Körfantasi.
-It was precisely Wilhelm Stenhammar who took on the solo part at the piano.
+On December 8, 1917 the chorus debuted in Beethoven’s Choral Fantasy.
+It was Wilhelm Stenhammar who took on the solo part at the piano.

 They sing in the choir